juanjosegarciaripoll/gnus-nnmaild/README.md

 ## Status

 This **has not** been implemented:
+- nnmaild-request-expire-articles

+These are **unlikely to be implemented**.
+For efficiency and consistency, the backend asssumes that the content of messages is immutable, and that groups exist for as long a server is open:
-- Creating new folders (AKA groups)
+- Creating, deleting or renaming folders (AKA groups)
+- Article edition

 ## Caveats